Primitive Methodism in the United Kingdom: Preaching and revivalism

-Examples can be found in the Primitive Methodist Magazine.
+Examples were published in the Primitive Methodist Magazine.
 For instance, the December 1824 edition contains an anecdote of a cripple being healed through her conversion to Primitive Methodism.
 The November edition from the same year contains a chapter on "raising the dead" under the title A Treatise on the Cultivation of the Spiritual Gifts.
-Primitive Methodists saw the Lord's work in everything.
 The Primitive Methodist Magazine of 1821 asserting that the movement had begun "undesigned of man" and was an example of "Divine Providence".
 The magazine continues to reveal further examples of God's power and favour towards them.
 A man who set out against the Primitive Methodists was struck down by illness, and a preacher who became lost and stranded was saved when the Lord sent people to find him.

-The leadership clearly believed in what many at the time would have derided as popular superstition.
-For example, Clowes claimed to have fought with the Kidsgrove Boggart as a young man and Bourne believed in witches.
+The leadership believed in what many would deride as superstition.
+Clowes claimed to have fought with the Kidsgrove Boggart as a young man and Bourne believed in witches.
 About a woman he met at Ramsor, Bourne wrote, "I believe she will prove to be a witch.
 These are the head labourers under Satan, like as the fathers are the head labourers under Jesus Christ....
 For the witches throughout the world all meet and have connection with the power devil."
-The magazine finds exaltations of the laity one of the most important happenings at Camp Meetings.
+The magazine finds exaltations of the laity to be important at Camp Meetings.
 For instance, it reports that at Sheshnall in 1826, a woman fell to the ground under the purifying power of the Lord, and another cried aloud.

+In the 1870s Stewart Hooson was a notable Primitive Methodist circuit preacher.